-- 15.2.1 A MASS complying with the Code should meet international, national, regional and local requirements for the prevention of marine pollution which are applicable to the area in which the vessel is operating. - 15.2.2 Responsibility for the MASS to be properly equipped and maintained to meet the prevailing requirements rests with the Owner/Operator. - 15.2.3 It is also the responsibility of the Owner/Operator to ensure that a charterer of a MASS receives up-to-date and adequate information on prevention of pollution in the area in which the charterer intends to operate.
-The information may include the need to seek advice from local or harbour authorities, for which contact details should be given. - 15.2.4 The disposal of ship generated waste to port reception facilities is regulated in the UK through the Merchant Shipping and Fishing Vessels (Port Waste Reception Facilities) Regulations 2009 (MASSSI 2009 No.1776), as amended.
-Further guidance on the applicability of these Regulations can be found in MGN 387 (M+F) Port Waste Reception Facilities Regulations 2003 and the "Port Waste Management Planning A Guide to Good Practice" booklet available from Marine Offices.
-MASS operators should ensure they manage their waste in a sustainable manner and fulfil the applicable requirements (if any) of these Regulations. - 15.2.5 All MASS should comply with the requirements of UK Regulations implementing MARPOL and environmental protection requirements as applicable to the size and operating area of the vessel.
+- 18.2.1 A MASS complying with the Code should meet international, national, regional and local requirements for the prevention of marine pollution which are applicable to the area in which the vessel is operating. - 18.2.2 Responsibility for the MASS to be properly equipped and maintained to meet the prevailing requirements rests with the Owner/Operator. - 18.2.3 It is also the responsibility of the Owner/Operator to ensure that a charterer of a MASS receives up-to-date and adequate information on prevention of pollution in the area in which the charterer intends to operate.
+The information may include the need to seek advice from local or harbour authorities, for which contact details should be given. - 18.2.4 The disposal of ship generated waste to port reception facilities is regulated in the UK through the Merchant Shipping and Fishing Vessels (Port Waste Reception Facilities) Regulations 2009 (SI 2009 No.1776), as amended.
+Further guidance on the applicability of these Regulations can be found in MGN 563 Port Waste Reception Facilities Regulations 2003 and the "Port Waste Management Planning A Guide to Good Practice" booklet available as an annex to MGN 563.
+MASS operators should ensure they manage their waste in a sustainable manner and fulfil the applicable requirements (if any) of these Regulations. - 18.2.5 All MASS should comply with the requirements of UK Regulations implementing MARPOL and environmental protection requirements as applicable to the size and operating area of the vessel.

-15.3 OIL POLLUTION
+18.3 OIL POLLUTION

-15.3.1 MASS should retain on board oil or oily mixtures for discharge to shore facilities.
+18.3.1 MASS should retain on board oil or oily mixtures for discharge to shore facilities.

-15.4 GARBAGE
+18.4 GARBAGE

-15.4.1 Being unmanned, operation of the MASS should not generate substantial quantities of garbage or similar.
+18.4.1 Being crewless, operation of the MASS should not generate substantial quantities of garbage or similar.
 However, any maintenance or cargo handling operations aboard which generate such arisings must comply with the provisions of the MARPOL annex as appropriate to the size of the vessel and material generated.

-15.5 AIR POLLUTION
+18.5 AIR POLLUTION

-- 15.5.1 All engines with a power output of greater than 130kW, installed on a MASS of any size, or a MASS in commercial use for sport or pleasure over 24 metres length (as measured using EC Directive 2013/53/EU), constructed after 1st January 2000, should be issued with an Engine International Air Pollution Prevention (EIAPP) Certificate and a Technical File, according to schedule 2 of MSN 1819(M+F). - 15.5.2 A MASS less than 24 metres certified as a MASS in commercial use for sport or pleasure is not required to carry an EIAPP certificate if it is compliant with EC Directive 2013/53/EU.
+- 18.5.1 All engines with a power output of greater than 130kW, installed on a MASS of any size, or a MASS in commercial use for sport or pleasure over 24 metres length (as measured using EC Directive 2013/53/EU), constructed after 1st January 2000, should be issued with an Engine International Air Pollution Prevention (EIAPP) Certificate and a Technical File, according to schedule 2 of MSN 1819(M+F). - 18.5.2 A MASS less than 24 metres certified as a MASS in commercial use for sport or pleasure is not required to carry an EIAPP certificate if it is compliant with EC Directive 2013/53/EU.
 Further guidance on air emissions regulations can be found in MSN 1819 (M+F)85 and the Merchant Shipping (Prevention of Air Pollution from Ships).
+There are additional requirements for compliance with IMO MARPOL Annex VI Regulation 13 (NOx emissions) that require a vessel operating in an Emissions Control Area (ECA) to be fitted with engines compliant to IMO Tier III, certified by an Engine International Air Pollution Prevention (EIAPP) certificate.

-15.6 BALLAST WATER
+18.6 BALLAST WATER

-15.6.1 MASS should comply with the International Convention for the Control and Management of Ships' Ballast Water and Sediments (2004) as applicable.
+18.6.1 MASS should comply with the International Convention for the Control and Management of Ships' Ballast Water and Sediments (2004) as applicable.

-5.7 USE OF ANTI-FOULING COATINGS AND PAINTS
+18.7 USE OF ANTI-FOULING COATINGS AND PAINTS